Keyboard shortcuts

 3. Decomposing behaviors into reusable primitives, subtrees, and scene actions allows new door and loco-manipulation variants to be brought up by editing a small part of a working behavior rather than rebuilding it from scratch.

 Figure 7.32.
 Calendar timeline of IHMC real robot behavior milestones since the 2015 DRC Finals.
 Colors distinguish teleoperation, hybrid or supervised operation, legacy hard-coded autonomy, and runtime-authored door, manipulation, and loco-manipulation behaviors.
-Entries include teleoperated and non-loco-manipulation demos from the development story in [Building our Behavior Architecture](4_story_of_building_and_architecture.md#ch:building).
+Entries include teleoperated and non-loco-manipulation demos from the development story in [Building Our Behavior Architecture](4_story_of_building_and_architecture.md#ch:building).

 7.5.1.
 Desirable Characteristics

-There are, however, classes of tasks we cannot do, such as grasping objects while the robot is walking, dynamic bracing, tasks that require proprioception, and fast manipulation tasks such as playing ping-pong.
+Our system is highly capable.
+We demonstrated dozens of different task varieties, from door traversal types and sorting objects on tables to building exploration.
+A taxonomy is illustrated in Figure 1.3.
+There are, however, classes of tasks we cannot do yet, such as grasping objects while the robot is walking, dynamic bracing, tasks that require proprioception, and fast manipulation tasks such as playing ping-pong.
 We cannot yet do them because the necessary control and perception components do not yet exist.
 Dancing, swimming, and sports are probably classes of tasks that this system is not well suited to address because they are too continuous, too dynamic, and even artistic.

 Demonstrating our system was certainly feasible, as is shown by our results on real hardware.
 However, we did not show that it was feasible to take our system off-site and reproduce the results.
+Our system definitely supports fast behaviors, and we feel that the videos included of our real robot demonstrations are watchable at 1x speed.
+It also supports parallelism through moving multiple parts of the body at once, including being able to manipulate a door panel while walking.

-We showed how our system supports robustness to environmental disturbances through our pull door reactivity demo and our ball sorting demo with human disturbance.
+We showed that our system is capable of producing reliable repeated-run behaviors for door approach and opening and for sorting balls on tables.
+Our walking controller was, however, not very reliable for the door traversal walk-throughs.
+We also showed how our system supports robustness to environmental disturbances through our pull door reactivity demo and our ball sorting demo with human disturbance.
 This goes hand in hand with our resilience capabilities.
 By using fallback nodes with condition nodes, common failure modes can be handled.
+For longer-tail resilience, we support this through operator-robot teaming.
+When behaviors fail, the human operator might be able to solve the problem with edits or additions to the behavior.

 Our system is designed around adaptability of the human-robot team.
 We have shown this through our results in behavior authoring.
 To achieve this, we made our system observable, predictable, and directable.
+Our system is learnable, and we have a handful of trained expert operators.
+We have provided a usage guide in Usage Guide.
+We hope the reader will find our system understandable through reading this thesis, watching the videos, and browsing the source code.
+We think the interface is easy to use, as suggested by our fast from-scratch authoring times.

 Lastly, we view our system as being very extendable.
-As laid out in Building our Behavior Architecture, the story of building it has been feature after brainstormed feature.
+As laid out in Building Our Behavior Architecture, the story of building it has been feature after brainstormed feature.
 This train of extension is still in active motion.

 References cited on this page